-Ordering groceries get easier when Redmart remembers my orders.
-I can edit from list and just re-order all our favorite brands of household items.
-On Cat & the Fiddle web site, they remember the last cakes I ordered so I know which flavors of cheesecake I have not tried.
+Ordering groceries gets easier when Redmart remembers my orders.
+I can edit from list and just re-order all our favourite brands of household items.
+On the Cat & the Fiddle website, they remember the last cakes I ordered so I know which flavours of cheesecake I have not tried.
 It also generates positive emotions knowing I am remembered.

 8. Mobile experience or mobile app

-Shopping on-to-do saves me so much time.
+Shopping on-the-go saves me so much time.
 Remembering a birthday, I typically buy flowers from The Florist Atelier or Poppy Flora.
 Easy to order mobile apps are important for that quick order.

-‘Out of stock’ are the worst 3 words to hear at this point.
-All that time spent on 18 pages.
+“Out of stock” are the worst 3 words to hear at this point.
+All that time spent on 18 pgs.

 10. Ships to where I am

-I once spent 2 hours completing my entire Christmas shopping over a site, only to find that they do not ship to Singapore, though they ship ‘worldwide’.
-Those are 2 hours I can never get back.
+I once spent 2 hrs completing my entire Christmas shopping on a website, only to find that they do not ship to Singapore, though they ship “worldwide”.
+Those are 2 hrs I can never get back.